 TRANSFER OF CREDITS.
 Applicants wishing to transfer credit from another accredited institution of higher education must request official transcripts showing credit earned before any evaluation toward credit can be made.
 No grade lower than a C may be transferred.
 All course credit will be evaluated on merit and relevance.
 Course credit over ten years old must be approved by the Vice President of Student Services, after consultation with the appropriate lead instructor or program head.
-Some courses with a technical or skill content have a five-year time limitation on the acceptance of transfer credit.
+Some courses with a technical or skill content have a time limitation of less than five years.
 This includes credits earned at MCC as well as other post-secondary institutions.
 The program heads determine the specific courses under this category.
 In such instances, students may complete proficiency examinations, when appropriate and available, to receive credit for those courses.

-For Dental Assisting, Medical Assisting, and Practical Nursing, major courses and Anatomy and Physiology courses must have been completed within a specified time frame prior to enrollment to be considered for credit.
-The time frames range from 3-5 years depending on the program and the course.
+For Dental Assisting, Medical Assisting, and Practical Nursing, major courses and Anatomy and Physiology courses must have been completed within the three years prior to enrollment to be considered for credit.
 More information about these transfer time limits is available from the Enrollment Office.
 The College reserves the right to accept or reject credits earned at other institutions or to require the successful completion of appropriate proficiency through the Credit-By-Examination Policy before awarding credits.
 The final decision on transfer credit is determined by the Vice President of Student Services.